Joban-Bhangu77/K8s-Playground/Day02/README.md

-# 🐳 Day 02 — Deploy Nginx Web Server Using Docker (PowerShell), this project is part of my “40 Days of Kubernetes” learning series.
+# 🐳 Day 02: Deploy Nginx Web Server Using Docker (PowerShell), This Project is Part of My “40 Days of Kubernetes” learning Series.

 ---

 ## 🎯 Objective
-In this lab, you’ll deploy a fully functional **Nginx web server** inside a Docker container using **PowerShell on Windows**.
+In this lab, I  deployed a fully functional **Nginx web server** inside a Docker container using **PowerShell on Windows**.
 You’ll create a simple HTML page, build a Docker image, run the container, and access the page from your browser.

 ---